thormick/HaskRel/HaskRel/README.md

     └─────────────┴────────────────┴────────────────┘

-(Note that certain operating systems and browsers have difficulties displaying the double underline of tables.
+(Note that certain operating systems and browsers have difficulties displaying the horizontal lines of tables, either single or double.
 On OS X Firefox has worked better than Chrome.)

-As advertised, Haskell infers the type of relational expressions:
+As advertised, Haskell infers the type of relational expressions (mind the type synonyms though):

     *Database.HaskRel.RDBMS> :t foo
     foo :: Relation '[Attr "asdf" Int, Attr "qwer" String]